quixio/quix-docs/docs/platform/definitions.md

 ### Service

 Any application code that runs continuously in the serverless environment.
-For example, a bridge, a function, a backend operation, or an integration to a third-party service like Twilio.
+For example, a connector, a function, a backend operation, or an integration to a third-party service like Twilio.

 ### Job